JurgenR/aioslsk/docs/source/USAGE.rst

         GetUserStatusCommand('someone'), response=True)

-The library also has an array of events to listen for in the `aioslsk.events` module, callbacks can be registered through `client.events.register()` providing the event to listen for and the callback:
+The library also has an array of events to listen for in the :mod:`aioslsk.events` module, callbacks can be registered through :func:`.SoulSeekClient.events.register` providing the event to listen for and the callback:

 .. code-block:: python